 This Linear actuator came with a DC wireless controller, so wiring couldn't be easier.
 There was already a switched circuit in the harness on the frame rail.
 Connect power and ground to the controller.
 Connect two motor wires from the controller to the linear actuator.
 All connections were covered with marine grade heat shrink tubing.
 Slide one large piece over both wires being connected.
 Slide a smaller piece over each individual wire.
 Strip and solder the wires.
 Slide small heat shrink over the bare wires.
 Shrink with a heat gun.
 Slide large piece over the connection and shrink that.
 Replace plastic wire loom over the harness.
 Secure harness to frame in the factory clips and extra tie wraps if necessary.

 The full 12" extention takes 40 seconds, but it only takes about 20 seconds to raise about as far as the original pneumatic cylinders allowed.
-The bed really only needs to raise all the way to clean and maintain stuff under there.
-This works much better and is safer than the original latches and cylinders since the position of the bed is always locked and there is never any need to disconnect the linear actuator.
-One big plus is when doing any maintenance under there, the old gas struts often had to be disconnected to get enough room to work.
-With the lift cylinder, the bed can be raised as far as needed, and the wind can't blow it down while I'm under there.
+The bed only needs to raise all the way to clean and maintain stuff under there.
+This works much better and is safer than the original latches and cylinders.
+The position of the bed is always locked and there is never any need to disconnect the linear actuator.
+One big plus is when doing any maintenance under there, the old gas struts had to be disconnected to get enough room to work.
+With the lift cylinder, the bed can be raised as far as needed, and the wind can't blow it down while I'm under it.

 The key fob turned out to be a cheap piece of junk that only worked about half the time.
 Rather than continue to be frustrated with it, the wireless receiver/controller was removed and wires extended to a manual DPDT switch mounted in the original recess where the bed release handle used to be.
 This switch was wired from my new fuse box so it works even when the key is turned off.